-Policymakers interested in improving corporate governance should be encouraging businesses to pay dividends.
+Policymakers interested in improving corporate governance should seek reforms that encourage businesses to pay dividends.
 Dividend payments force companies to have cash from real (not paper) profits in order to pay dividends to shareholders.
 Dividend payments are the ultimate form of accounting transparency.
-A low dividend tax rate lowers the effective tax rate on corporate earnings.
+A lower dividend tax rate lowers the effective tax rate on corporate earnings.
 This low rate can influence managerial behavioral and delivers a number of economic benefits:

 - Better corporate governance and more efficient resource use: Low dividend tax rates make paying dividends a more attractive proposition for companies than retaining earnings; this promotes a more efficient allocation of capital and give shareholders, rather than executives, a greater degree of control over how a company’s resources are used.